The Crow: Wicked Prayer: Production

 In July 2000, rapper DMX had been in discussions with producers about a fourth Crow film titled The Crow: Lazarus about a rapper who chooses to leave the music scene for the love of a woman and is killed during a drive-by shooting.
-The rapper is then reincarnated as The Crow in order to take revenge on the gang responsible for his death.
+The rapper is then resurrected by the Crow in order to take revenge on the gang responsible for his death.
 Production had been slated to begin in November of that year, but the project ultimately never came to be.
 In March 2003, it was announced Edward Furlong had been cast as the lead in The Crow: Wicked Prayer.
+Lance Mungia was approached by the producers to direct, and accepted as he was a fan of the original.
+Mungia initially expected the film to be ready within about six months, but the process ended up taking three years Regarding his approach to Wicked Prayer, Mungia said:

+I wanted to make a movie more about the process of revenge, the winding, circular course that hatred can take on its path to revenge.
+That’s why the villains have their own motives, and why Jimmy is not the basic innocent guy, but a convict.
+Everybody in Wicked Prayer feels like they’ve been wronged somehow, that was very intentional.
+It sprang from the feelings I had after the Columbine Shootings occurred and 9/11.
+I didn’t think of this in a high brow way, but I liked referring to the concept that hatred begets hatred and I felt that the previous Crow movies were very clear cut about how they viewed good and evil, and my views were slightly more off center to that.